-Surgery is followed by an average hospital stay of 1 to 2 days and an average time away from work of 2 to 6 weeks.
-Patients are given an opportunity to donate their own blood before surgery.
-This blood can be given back to you during the operation.
-(Less than 5% of patients require blood transfusion during or after radical prostatectomy.)
-A catheter is inserted through the penis and into the bladder at the time of surgery.
-The catheter stays in place for 6 to 14 days and allows the bladder anastamosis (attachment to the urethra) to heal.
+Surgery is followed by an average hospital stay one to two days and an average time away from work of two to six weeks.
+Patients are given an opportunity to donate their own blood before surgery, which can then be given back to you during the operation, if needed.
+(Less than five percent of patients require blood transfusion during or after radical prostatectomy.)
+Doctors will insert a catheter through the penis and into the bladder at the time of surgery.
+The catheter stays in place for six to 14 days and allows the bladder anastamosis (attachment to the urethra) to heal.

 Radical Retropubic Prostatectomy (RRP)

 In the retropubic operation, the surgeon makes a skin incision in the lower abdomen.
-If indicated, a lymph node dissection (PLND) is performed prior to removal of the prostate.
-The lymph node dissection is a staging procedure (performed to more accurately determine if prostate cancer is present in the lymph nodes).
+In some cases, surgeons perform a lymph node dissection (PLND) prior to removing the prostate.
+The lymph node dissection is a staging procedure to more accurately determine if prostate cancer has spread to the lymph nodes.

 Robotic Assisted Laparoscopic Radical Prostatectomy (LRP)

-LRP is a minimally invasive technique used to remove the prostate in patients with prostate cancer.
-The surgeon performs the procedure through five 1-cm incisions spread in a fan shape across the abdomen above.
-Surgical fields are viewed with the use of a laparoscope (a camera inserted through one of the incisions).
+LRP is a minimally-invasive technique used to remove the prostate.
+The surgeon performs the procedure through five 1-cm incisions spread in a fan shape across the abdomen.
+Surgical fields are viewed using a laparoscope, a camera inserted through one of the incisions.

-Virginia Mason Hospital was the first hospital in the Northwest to obtain the da Vinci® robot in 2001, and since that time surgeons at Virginia Mason have used it routinely to perform a variety of surgical procedures including LRP.
-On average 4 to 6 LRPs are performed weekly at Virginia Mason.
+Virginia Mason Hospital was the first hospital in the Northwest to obtain the da Vinci® robot in 2001.
+Since then, our team routinely performs a variety of surgical procedures including LRP.

 While the LRP is as effective in treating patients with prostate cancer as open surgery, patients who undergo an LRP can expect a quicker return to daily activities, less surgical scarring, and less postoperative pain when compared to traditional open surgery.
 Patients undergoing LRP can expect a hospital stay of 24 to 48 hours.